theGove/tools/README.md

 python ../tools/publish_pro.py 1 2 3
 ```

 With no chapter arguments, `publish_pro.py` publishes every numeric Markdown chapter.
-It writes Pandoc-generated HTML fragments and a manifest into `pro/content/{slug}/`, copies any modules requested by `_$_import` (such as `monaco`) from `tools/api/` into Pro's static assets, then runs the Hono SSG build in `pro/`.
+It writes Pandoc-generated HTML fragments and a manifest into `pro/content/{slug}/`, copies any modules requested by `_$_import` (such as `monaco`) from `api/` into Pro's static assets, then runs the Hono SSG build in `pro/`.
 This does not publish or change Blogger content.
 Deploy the generated site separately with `cd ../pro && npm run deploy`.

+For Blogger, API modules still go through the one-time Blogger post setup and `publish-api.py` described under [API client code](#api-client-code-api).

 **Download from the blog** — pulls down the current live content to use as your local working copy: